eloraju/the-game/readme.md

 This should get the whole thing running at localhost:3000

-You'll need to compile and restart the whole thing when you make changes (not hot reloading here).
+You'll need to compile and restart the whole thing when you make changes (no hot reloading here).